 Scorpions are a type of arachnid and therefore related to spiders, mites, and ticks.
 Scorpions have many eyes but poor vision.
 They rely on touch and vibrations to hunt their prey.
-They are excellent hunters and, despite being dangerous when living near people, they are beneficial.
+They are excellent hunters and, despite being dangerous when living near people in the greater Henderson area, they are beneficial.
 Scorpions feed on populations of nuisance insects, arachnids, small lizards, and small rodents.

 One of the more common species living in our area is the Arizona bark scorpion.
 The Arizona bark scorpion is a smaller scorpion species, with adults growing to between two and a half to three inches in length.
 Their body is a light brown to brownish-yellow color and has darker bands that run lengthwise down their body.
 Compared to other species of scorpions, their pincers are much thinner and more elongated.
 They have a slender tail that curves up over their body and has a venom-filled stinger at the end.

 Are scorpions dangerous?